-- 25. 24.
-The Act imposes a one-of-a-kind charge on the annual gross revenue of digital advertising services provided in Maryland.
+- 25. The Act imposes a one-of-a-kind charge on the annual gross revenue of digital advertising services provided in Maryland.
 The charge applies only to digital advertising and does not apply to advertising of any kind through other means. - 26.
 Pursuant to Section 17 of Article II of the Maryland state constitution, the Act took effect March 14, 2021.
 Senate Bill 787's amendments will take effect May 12, 2021. - 27.
-25. Section 101(de)(1) of Title 7.5 of the Maryland Tax Article, as amended by the Act, defines "digital advertising services" as "advertisement services on a digital interface, including advertisements in the form of banner advertising, search engine advertising, interstitial advertising, and other comparable advertising services." - 28.
-Section 101(e)(2) of Title 7.5 of the Maryland Tax Article, as amended by the Act, exempts from the definition of "digital advertising services" "advertisement services on digital interfaces owned or operated by or operated by or operated on behalf of a broadcast entity or news media entity."
+Section 101(e)(1) of Title 7.5 of the Maryland Tax Article, as amended by the Act, defines "digital advertising services" as "advertisement services on a digital interface, including advertisements in the form of banner advertising, search engine advertising, interstitial advertising, and other comparable advertising services." - 28.
+Section 101(e)(2) of Title 7.5 of the Maryland Tax Article, as amended by the Act, exempts from the definition of "digital advertising services" "advertisement services on digital interfaces owned or operated by or operated on behalf of a broadcast entity or news media entity."

-- 29. 26.
-Section 101(ef) of Title 7.5 of the Maryland Tax Article, as amended by the Act, defines "digital interface" as "any type of software, including a website, part of a website, or application, that a user is able to access." - 30.
-27. Section 101(fh) of Title 7.5 of the Maryland Tax Article, as amended by the Act, defines "user" as "an individual or any other person who accesses a digital interface with a device." - 31.
-28.-The Act "shall be applicable" to all taxable years after December 31, 20202021.
-See ActSenate Bill 787 § 6.
-Accordingly, the Act will be enforced as to all covered transactions taking place on January 1, 20212022 and later.
+- 29. Section 101(f) of Title 7.5 of the Maryland Tax Article, as amended by the Act, defines "digital interface" as "any type of software, including a website, part of a website, or application, that a user is able to access." - 30.
+Section 101(h) of Title 7.5 of the Maryland Tax Article, as amended by the Act, defines "user" as "an individual or any other person who accesses a digital interface with a device." - 31.
+The Act "shall be applicable" to all taxable years after December 31, 2021.
+See Senate Bill 787 § 6.
+Accordingly, the Act will be enforced as to all covered transactions taking place on January 1, 2022 and later.
 Each company that "reasonably expects . . . annual gross revenues derived from digital advertising services in the state to exceed \$1,000,000" in a given year must file "a declaration of estimated tax, on or before April 15 of that year."
 Md.
-Code, Tax-Gen. § 7.5-102(b)(1).[‡] - 32.
-29. The Act charges tiered rates on the "annual gross revenues derived from digital advertising services in the State."
+Code, Tax-Gen. § 7.5-102(b)(1). - 32.
+The Act charges tiered rates on the "annual gross revenues derived from digital advertising services in the State."
 Md.
 Code, Tax-Gen. § 7.5-102(b)(1). - 33.
 The Act bars companies from passing on the cost of the charge.
-Section 102(c) of the Maryland Tax Article, as amended by the Act, provides that "[a] person who derives gross revenues from digital advertising services in the State may not directly pass on the cost of the tax imposed under this section to a customer who purchases the digital advertising services by means of a separate fee, surcharge, or line-item."
+Section 102(c) of the Maryland Tax Article, as amended by the Act, provides that "[a] person who derives gross revenues from digital advertising services in the State may not directly pass on the cost of the tax imposed under this section to a customer who purchases the digital advertising services by means of a separate fee, surcharge, or line-item." - 34.
+Under Sections 13-1001 and 13-1002 of the Tax Article, as amended by the Act, failure to file complete and accurate paperwork and pay the charge as required by the Act is a criminal offense. - 35.
+The Act sets tiered rates of assessment on annual gross revenues derived from digital advertising services in the State, based solely on a firm's global annual gross revenues: